 Belper School and Sixth Form Centre is committed to equality.
 Everybody’s needs are different and we understand that we should not treat everyone the same, as this may cause a disadvantage to some.
 We therefore, treat them equally.

-We involve and consult with different groups within the school community to create a democratic process for decision-making.
+We involve and consult with different groups within the school community, including those affected by inequality, to create a democratic process for decision-making.
 This is achieved through direct student consultation, the School Council, staff union JCC Committee, staff meetings, governor meetings, and parent/carer questionnaires.

 We aim to achieve our commitment to equality through reference to the Teachers’ Standards, the recruitment of appropriately qualified staff, adhering to our safer recruitment policy, and establishing a governing body which is representative of all sectors of our community.

 You can view our Equality Information document by clicking the link below.
 This includes our equality objectives for this year.